There are many different opinions about MLM companies.

 Let’s say you find people who want to work as your downline, meaning you have already jumped up in the company’s rankings.

-Your new downline would have to find others to make sales and to build their teams.
-If they don’t – you don’t make money.
+Your new downline would have to find others to make sales and build their teams.
+If they don’t – you don’t make any money.

-With that being said, you can drop to the lower level at any time (usually with the following month), and that means your income is negatively affected.
+With that being said, you can drop to the lower level at any time (usually in the following month), and that means your income is negatively affected.